|Nutrition Facts (per serving)|

 Add caramelized onions, salt, and dill.
 Toss until all ingredients are well incorporated.

 Transfer potatoes to a serving dish and serve warm.

 Other Recipes Using Caramelized Onions

 Turning sharp, bitter raw onion into sweet, mild caramelized onions that melt in your mouth may seem like magic, but once you cook them up and incorporate them into other recipes you will become a believer.
 Turn ordinary dishes into something spectacular, like this chicken smothered with a garlic and caramelized onion, and grilled cheese with caramelized onion.
 Combined with sweet potato and spinach, this caramelized onion tart is a wonderful appetizer for your next dinner party or gathering.
-You can also whip up a quick batch of caramelized onion biscuits to impress your family and friends.